aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to XLSM or Online App" h2="Export DOT to XLSM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOT file format is a text-based file format used for storing diagrams, graphs, and networks.
+It is used by the popular open source graph visualization software Graphviz.
+However, the DOT file format is not compatible with Microsoft Excel, which uses the XLSM file format.
+Therefore, if you need to view or edit a DOT file in Excel, you must first convert it to XLSM.

+<h2>How Aspose.Total Helps for DOT to XLSM Conversion</h2>

- You can include DOT to XLSM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+You can easily include DOT to XLSM conversion feature within your C++ applications by using Aspose.Total for C++.
+Aspose.Total for C++ is a comprehensive suite of APIs that provides powerful document manipulation and conversion capabilities.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOT to XLSM.

+Using Aspose.Words for C++, you can export DOT to HTML.
+This API provides a feature-rich and easy to use document manipulation and conversion API that enables you to convert DOT to HTML quickly and easily.
+After that, you can use Aspose.Cells for C++ to convert HTML to XLSM.
+This API provides a powerful and feature-rich spreadsheet manipulation and conversion API that enables you to convert HTML to XLSM quickly and easily.

+Both APIs come under the Aspose.Total for C++ package, which is a comprehensive suite of APIs that provides powerful document manipulation and conversion capabilities.
+With Aspose.Total for C++, you can easily include DOT to XLSM conversion feature within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}